NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Read the Land.md

 **Prerequisites** Geomancer Dedication; master in Nature
 * * *
 You've learned how to commune with the land to learn information.
-You learn the [[Commune|Commune]] ritual if you didn't know it already.
+You learn the [[Spells/Commune|Commune]] ritual if you didn't know it already.
 You can perform this ritual with a casting time of 1 hour instead of 1 day and without a secondary caster.

 *Source: Pathfinder Secrets of Magic*
 *OGL*